DaisyBrumit/beta_diversity_testing/README.md

 ## Notes to self regarding future script integrations

 - `generic_pylo_trans_out.sh` should be integrated into `4_gemelliBetaValues.sh` to convert gemelli FeatureTable[Frequency] artifact into a .biom table to a .tsv file.
-- `phylo2pcoa.py` should be added to the beginning of `beta_ml.py` as a precursor to random forest classification.